Tulsa, OK Last updated April '26

 Thinking out loud.
 Mostly on strategy, psychology, and the space between them.

-My inbox is always open.
+My inbox is open.

-I mean that.
 Whether you have something specific or just want to connect — reach out.
 Here's the kind of thing I love hearing about:

 michaelnovak42@gmail.com